A motor policy covers cars, bikes, scooters and other vehicles against loss due to theft

 policy is allowed to lapse for more than 90 days, the accrued benefit of

 Q5.
 What is "No Claim Bonus"?

-If, however, a claim is lodged, the No Claim Bonus is lost in the subsequent policy period.
+a claim is lodged, the No Claim Bonus is lost in the subsequent policy period.

 Q6.
 Will my No Claim Bonus get migrated if I want to change my insurance company?